iamriyal/IPL_WIn_Probability/README.md

 # IPL_WIn_Probability
-This simple model which helps to predict the IPL team winning probability with the help of certain inputs like current score, targey,wikets left, ball left.
+This simple model helps to predict the IPL team's winning probability with the help of certain inputs like current score, target, wickets left, and balls left.
-This is used on various streaming platforms like CricBuzz, Hotstar etc.
+This is used on various streaming platforms like CricBuzz, Hotstar, etc.
-In this project, getting the data ready for the model to feed is quite challenging.
+Model trained on Logistic Regression
+Deployed using SuperLit.